yixuan/showtext/README.md

 files, so you can show your text in any font you want.
 This solves the Chinese character problem I mentioned in the beginning because I can load my favorite Chinese font to R and use that to draw text.
-Also, people who view this graph don't need to install the font that creates the graph.
+Also, people who view this graph do not need to install the font that creates the graph.
 It provides convenience to both graph makers and graph viewers.

 ### The Usage
-The `showtext` package is definitely designed for lazy users.
+The `showtext` package is designed for "lazy" users.
 To create a graph using a specified font, you only need to do:

 - (\*) Load the font